top of page

 We filmed over 700 hours of footage.
 This film captures only a fraction of what the “trucking lifestyle” terminology means but we think it is an important start to help people understand truck drivers.

 To me, being inclusive of truck drivers in Transportation Equity Assessments are important.
-From truck parking to bathroom access, to being paid for all hours worked to requiring that there should be working air conditioning in a commercial motor vehicle as a DOT requirement and so much more ...
+From truck parking to bathroom access, to being paid for all hours worked to requiring that there should be working air conditioning in a commercial motor vehicle as a DOT requirement and so much more.

 It is important people recognize that being a truck driver is one step away from homelessness in many of the business models operating in this workspace.

-Therefore, it should not be influential when making recommendations that affect people’s lives.
-It is critically important to understand the difference in trucking industry research and research on truck drivers, in order to produce sound results that does not omit key information on underserved, vulnerable communities within the trucking sector, that provides useful recommendations and must not favor corporate interests.
+Therefore, their research should not be influential when making recommendations that affect people’s lives.
+It is critically important to understand the difference in trucking industry research and research on truck drivers, in order to produce sound results that do not omit key information on underserved, vulnerable communities within the trucking sector, that provides useful recommendations and must not favor corporate interests.
 To do that you must talk to the truck drivers where they are, in the environment they perform their job function in the supply chain.

 We support all those who seek to improve the lives of truck drivers through transportation and commercial motor vehicle industry research, planning and implementation projects.

 We want to suggest the following reading material for anyone involved in transportation planning in the freight sector to better understand how the profession of commercial motor vehicle license holder has deteriorated since deregulation to evolve to the place that it has become.
+This list represents the "holy Grail" to understanding the race to the bottom in the trucking industry.

-• Sweatshops on Wheels – Michael Belzer
+• Sweatshops on Wheels: Winners and Losers in Trucking Deregulation – Michael H. Belzer

 • The Big Rig: Trucking and the decline of the American Dream ~ Steve Viscelli